myth #1: exercise might harm my baby

-false! in fact, studies have found that active moms have babies with healthier hearts, lower birth weights and risk of childhood obesity, and bonus, are a tad bit smarter! aim for 30 minutes of cardio per day and yes, walking counts. add in strength training at least 2-3 times per week, whether it be in the weight room or pop in a prenatal pilates dvd.
+false! in fact, studies have found that active moms have babies with healthier hearts, lower birth weights and risk of childhood obesity, and bonus, are a tad bit smarter!
+For your pregnancy workouts, aim for 30 minutes of cardio per day and yes, walking counts. add in strength training at least 2-3 times per week, whether it be in the weight room, do pregnancy yoga, or pop in a prenatal pilates dvd.

 myth #2: I need to eat a lot more to support the baby’s growth